gordonwatts/hep-programming-hints/xaod-hints.md

     return func_adl_callable(tool_callback)(tool_call)
 ```

-### BTaggingSelectionTool
+### BTaggingSelectionTool: getting jet b-tagging results

 Use this tool to get either a tag weight/discriminant for b-or-charm tagging and to see if a jet is "tagged" for a particular working point.
+These are provided by the FTAG group in ATLAS.

 Operating Point Info: